noops-challenge/golfbot/README.md

 There's no API for this challenge, and we're going to try something a little different.
 We're inviting you to submit solutions to the challenges as pull requests.

-#### **Choose a challenge**
+## **Choose a challenge**

+#### 10Print
-The first challenge is implementing 10print in the language of your choice, in less than 256 characters.
+Implement 10print in the language of your choice, in less than 256 characters.
 Running the program in the terminal or console should yield the pattern.

+#### Hexcode
+Create a hexcode generator that would (eventually) emit all 16,777,216 hexcodes in less than 256 characters.

-#### **Submit your solution as a Pull Request**
+## **Submit your solution as a Pull Request**

-In the repo we have a challenges folder, with "10print" inside it.
+In the repo we have a challenges folder, each with subfolders named after the challenges.

-In your pull request, create a new folder with your GitHub username, like so: `/challenges/10print/entries/{github-username}`
+For your pull request, create a new folder with your GitHub username, like so: `/challenges/10print/entries/{github-username}`

 Add your code, a README, and a screenshot of the code.